 Development of Reporting Criteria

 During the pre-conference session of the UDL-IRN Annual Summit 2017 in Orlando Florida, a UDL-IRN Research Committee workgroup convened to discuss operationalization and application of UDL.
 The workgroup identified the need for criteria to establish a UDL claim.
-To say that a practice or intervention UDL-based it is useful to report some basic information on how UDL is applied and what components of UDL are being used.
+To say that a practice or intervention is UDL-based, it is useful to report some basic information on how UDL is applied and what components of UDL are being used.

 These UDL Reporting Criteria: